nickmflorin/enumerated-literals/README.md

 #### Built-In Type Checking

-An `EnumeratedLiterals` instance is equipped with the following methods that are useful for type
+An [`EnumeratedLiterals`][EnumeratedLiterals] instance is equipped with the following methods that are useful for type checking:
-checking:

 ##### Assertion

-The `assert` method will throw an error if the value that it is provided is not in the set of constant string literals defined on the `EnumeratedLiterals` instance:
+The `assert` method will throw an error if the value that it is provided is not in the set of constant string literals defined on the [`EnumeratedLiterals`][EnumeratedLiterals] instance:

 ```ts
 Fruits.assert("cucumber"); // throws an InvalidLiteralValueError